Prenatal screening

 The NIPT

-The NIPT: The NIPT is a blood test done on the pregnant woman.
+The NIPT is a blood test performed on the pregnant woman.
 The pregnant woman's blood also contains a small amount of hereditary material (DNA) from the placenta (placenta).
 This DNA is almost always the same as that of the child.
 The laboratory can thus examine whether there are any indications that the child has Down, Edwards or Patau syndrome.

 NIPT does not provide a result that is 100% reliable.
 NIPT does not carry any risks to the pregnancy.
-If the NIPT shows an indication that the baby has one of the syndromes, you can choose to have a chorionic villus test or an amniocentesis.
-If you choose to have NIPT, you will be given the choice of having side findings evaluated.
-You can choose from two options:
+If the NIPT shows an indication that the baby has one of the syndromes, you can opt for chorionic villus testing or amniocentesis.

 The 13 weeks ultrasound is done along with the 20 weeks ultrasound to detect physical abnormalities in the unborn child.
 Some, often serious physical abnormalities, are already visible around this time.